-- 1. Analyze and apply legal principles concerning the existence of a physician-patient treatment relationship. - 1.1 Analyze and apply legal principles concerning when a physician has a duty to enter a treatment relationship and treat an individual. - 1.2 Analyze and apply legal principles concerning when a treatment relationship is formed/created between a physician and patient. - 1.3 Analyze and apply legal principles concerning when a (formal or informal) consulting physician enters a treatment relationship. - 1.4 Analyze and apply legal principles concerning when an IME physician enters a treatment relationship. - 1.5 Appreciate the minority rule followed by Minnesota and some states regarding informal consults and IME clinicians. - 1.6 Analyze and apply legal principles concerning the conditions under which a treatment relationship may be terminated. - 1.7 Analyze and apply legal principles concerning tortious abandonment (wrongful termination of the treatment relationship). - 1.8 Analyze and apply legal principles concerning the conditions under which the normal duties triggered by a treatment relationship may be limited. - 1.9 Appreciate that most of these principles also apply to other practitioners (like dentists).
+- 1. Analyze and apply legal principles concerning the existence of a physicianpatient treatment relationship. - 1.1 Analyze and apply legal principles concerning when a physician has a duty to enter a treatment relationship and treat an individual. - 1.2 Analyze and apply legal principles concerning how and when a treatment relationship is formed/created between a physician and patient. - 1.3 Analyze and apply legal principles concerning when a (formal or informal) consulting physician enters a treatment relationship. - 1.4 Analyze and apply legal principles concerning when an IME physician enters a treatment relationship. - 1.5 Appreciate the minority rule followed by Minnesota and some states regarding informal consults and IME clinicians. - 1.6 Analyze and apply legal principles concerning the conditions under which a treatment relationship may be terminated. - 1.7 Analyze and apply legal principles concerning tortious abandonment (wrongful termination of the treatment relationship).

+- 1.8 Analyze and apply legal principles concerning the conditions under which the normal duties triggered by a treatment relationship may be limited. - 1.9 Appreciate that while our course materials focus on physicians, most of these principles also apply to non-physician practitioners (like dentists).

-2 Analyze and apply key federal statutes and regulations concerning non-discrimination in healthcare.
+2 Analyze and apply key federal statutes and regulations concerning nondiscrimination in healthcare.

-- 2.1 Analyze and apply key statutory, regulatory, and caselaw principles regarding EMTALA, including: (a) the duty to screen, (b) the duty to stabilize, and (c) the duty to accept transfers. - 2.2 Analyze and apply key principles regarding how EMTALA is enforced by private litigants. - 2.3 Analyze and apply key principles regarding how EMTALA is enforced by the DHHS. - 2.4 Understand and apply key EMTALA specially defined terms, including: "hospital property," "inpatient admission," and "emergency department." - 2.5 Distinguish EMTALA enforcement against hospitals from enforcement against individual physicians. - 2.6 Analyze and apply key statutory, regulatory, and caselaw principles regarding the ADA. - 2.7 Analyze and apply the three prima facie elements of a claim under the ADA as well as key defenses like harm to others. - 2.8 Distinguish how the ADA is enforced by private litigants from how it is enforced by the OCR and the DOJ. - 2.9 Analyze and apply key statutory, regulatory, and caselaw principles regarding ACA section 1557. - 2.10 Appreciate basic parameters of how other key non-discrimination statutes (like Title VI) apply to healthcare. - 2.11 Analyze the impact of the May 2019 conscience regulations on the above duties.
+- 2.1 Analyze and apply key statutory, regulatory, and caselaw principles regarding EMTALA, including: (a) the duty to screen, (b) the duty to stabilize, (c) the duty to accept transfers, (d) the duty to report bad transfers. - 2.2 Analyze and apply key principles regarding how EMTALA is enforced by private litigants through lawsuits. - 2.3 Analyze and apply key principles regarding how EMTALA is enforced by the DHHS through CMPs and terminating Medicare participation. - 2.4 Understand and apply key EMTALA specially defined terms, including: "hospital property," "inpatient admission," and "emergency department." - 2.5 Distinguish EMTALA enforcement against hospitals from enforcement against individual physicians. - 2.6 Analyze and apply key statutory, regulatory, and caselaw principles regarding the ADA. - 2.7 Analyze and apply the three prima facie elements of a claim under the ADA as well as key defenses like harm to others. - 2.8 Distinguish how the ADA is enforced by private litigants from how it is enforced by the OCR and the DOJ. - 2.9 Analyze and apply key statutory, regulatory, and caselaw principles regarding ACA section 1557. - 2.10 Appreciate basic parameters of how other key non-discrimination statutes (like Title VI) apply to healthcare. - 2.11 Analyze the impact of new OCR conscience regulations on the above duties.